divyanthj/mock-stock/README.md

-# Angular Seed Project
+# Mock Stock-exchange [Work in progress]

-This is a self-contained project with the following stack
+This is the UI for Mock stock-exchange party game.
+The game requires one stock-master using this UI and any number of players.
+It is recommended that the UI be displayed somewhere publicly, like a big TV or a projector.
+The game has the following items in stack.

 1. Angular
 2. Pug